Tooth Cave pseudoscorpion: Pseudoscorpions in general

-It must be noted that the information below is about the pseudoscorpion order as a whole, not just Tooth Cave pseudoscorpions, because there is no information available for the specific species.
+The information below is about the pseudoscorpion order as a whole, not just Tooth Cave pseudoscorpions, because there is no information available for the specific species.
 The information about the pseudoscorpion order is likely similar to what the information would be for the Tooth Cave pseudoscorpion.

 Pseudoscorpions do not take part in courtship practices or compete to find mates.
 To reproduce, males leave their sperm in sacs (spermatophores) in areas frequently visited by females.
 When a female sees a sperm sac, she intakes the sac into her gonopore.
 Offspring grow inside the mother until she gives birth..
 The first stage after birth is called the protonymph stage, in which the offspring typically stays close to the mother.
 Most pseudoscorpion species are mobile during this stage, but some are immobile and completely reliant on their mother for nutrients.
 The next two stages, deutonymph and tritonymph, occur as the pseudoscorpion develops and increases in body size.
 It sheds the exoskeleton to make room for the increasing size.
 Once they reach individual maximum body size and sexual maturity, pseudoscorpions reach what scientists term adulthood.
 Pseudoscorpions do not molt after reaching this stage and permanently leave mothers to live alone.

 Pseudoscorpions build silk chambers from galea, a type of tube extending from the body.
 These silk chambers are where pseudoscorpions molt during their various life stages (protonymph, deutonymph, and tritonymph stages).
 The pseudoscorpion order also uses these silk chambers to take shelter and make brood sacs for immobile young.